authenticvision/mobile-sdk-nativescript/README.md

 * An AV SDK wrapper is available at `plugins/`.
 It implements a custom scan only, where the AV SDK returns label details to the host application.
 The wrapper implementation dismisses the scan screen after a single label is scanned.
 * Wrappers are implemented separately for Android and iOS, but provide a common interface.
 * The iOS wrapper is pure TypeScript.
 It simply spawns the SDK's built-in controller with a bit of customization, and marshals the results back to JavaScript.
-The file `App_Resources/iOS/Info.plist` is extended with `NSAppTransportSecurity` required by AV libavcore 6.
 * The Android wrapper is a bit more involved:
     1. `App_Resources/Android/gradle.properties` enables Kotlin compilation
     2. `App_Resources/Android/src/kotlin/AuthenticVision.kt` implements a scan activity